Reduction and isogenies of elliptic curves: Proof of Theorem

 \end{proof}

 Denote by $E_L/L$ the base extension of $E/K$ to $L$.
 The following lemma will be useful in our proofs below.

-\begin{lemma} Then the curve $E_L/L$ has semi-stable reduction. \end{lemma} \begin{proof} Assume that $E_L/L$ does not have semi-stable reduction and we will find a contradiction.
+\begin{lemma} Let $E/K$ be an elliptic curve with a cyclic $K$-rational isogeny $\phi$ of prime degree $\ell > 3$ such that $\ell \neq p$.
+Let $P \in E[\ell]$ be a generator for the kernel of $\phi$ and write $L/K$ for the minimal field of definition of $P$.
+Then the curve $E_L/L$ has semi-stable reduction. \end{lemma} \begin{proof} Assume that $E_L/L$ does not have semi-stable reduction and we will find a contradiction.
 Consequently, we assume from now on that $E_L/L$ has additive reduction.
 Let $R_L$ be the integral closure of $R$ in $L$, which is again a discrete valuation ring because $R$ is complete, and denote by $k_L$ its residue field.
 Pick a minimal Weierstrass equation for $E_L/L$ and denote by $\widetilde{E_L}/k_L$ the corresponding reduction.
 Denote also by $(E_L)_0(L)$ the set of points with nonsingular reduction and by $(E_L)_1(L)$ the kernel of the reduction map.

 It follows from \cite[Proposition VII.2.1]{aec}, that there exists a short exact sequence of abelian groups where $(\widetilde{E_L})_{\rm{ns}}(k_L)$ is the set of non-singular points of $\widetilde{E_L}/k_L$ and the right-hand map is the reduction map.
 Consider now the point $P \in E_L(L)$, which has order $\ell$.
 We will first show that $P \not\in (E_L)_0(L)$.
 Suppose that $P \in (E_L)_0(L)$, and we will find a contradiction.
 Since $\ell$ is coprime to $p$ and $P$ has order $\ell$, we find, using \cite[Proposition VII.3.1]{aec}, that $P \not\in (E_L)_1(L)$.
 Therefore, if $P \in (E_L)_0(L)$, then we must have that the reduction of $P$ must have order $\ell$ in $(\widetilde{E_L})_{\rm{ns}}(k_L)$.
 However, by \cite[Exercise III.3.5]{aec} we see that $(\widetilde{E_L})_{\rm{ns}}(k_L)$ is the additive group $\mathbb{G}_{\rm{a}}(k_L)$, where $\mathbb{G}_{\rm{a}}/k_L$ is the additive group scheme over $k_L$.
 Since $\mathbb{G}_{\rm{a}}(k_L)$ has no points of order $\ell$, we see that $P \not\in (E_L)_0(L)$.